BLOG

 WordPress Activity Log: What, Why, and How to use it in WordPress?

 Once the business scales and the website becomes more prominent and complex, you add users to help run it.
-More users means more chances of something going wrong.
-That’s why knowing all the changes within your website is essential.
-So you can quickly learn and fix when something goes wrong.
+More users mean more chances of something going wrong.
+That’s why knowing all the changes within your website is essential so you can quickly learn and fix them when something goes wrong.

-In this blog post, we will cover the importance of WordPress activity log, what to monitor on your website, and how to set it up.
+This blog post will discuss the importance of a WordPress activity log, what to monitor on your website, and how to set one up.
 Let’s dive in.

 What is a WordPress Activity Log?